-- Conductors of different circuits may be laid side by side, or may occupy the same wireway or may be contained in the same cable.
-If they are operated by different voltages, they shall either be separated by suitable barriers, or all be insulated for the highest voltage to which any conductor within the same cover may be subject.
+- Conductors of different circuits may be laid side by side, or may occupy the same wireway, or may be contained in the same cable.
+If they are operated by different voltages, they shall either be separated by suitable barriers or all be insulated for the highest voltage to which any conductor within the same cover may be subject.
 Wiring shall be fully accessible, installed neatly without cross-overs as far as practicable.
 Soldered lugs shall not be used.

 - All terminals shall be placed in easily accessible and strongly constructed enclosures or compartments providing protection against accidental contact and against mechanical damage.

 - For the apparatus mounted on a door, fully shrouded terminal strips shall be provided fixed on the enclosed or on the door.
-The connections shall be made with flexible conductors allowing for frequent and easy opening of the door without risk of damage.
+The connections shall be made with flexible conductors allowing for frequent and easy opening of the door without the risk of damage.
 The conductors are anchored to the door on the one hand and to the enclosure on the other, independently of the fixing of the ends on the terminals.

-- Conductor material shall be copper unless otherwise stated and the cross section shall be suitable for the required duty and protection, after taking into account any derating factors applicable to `loomed' or `bunched-in-trunking' circuits.
+- Conductor material shall be copper unless otherwise stated and the cross-section shall be suitable for the required duty and protection, after taking into account any derating factors applicable to `loomed’ or `bunched-in-trunking’ circuits.

-- In general all wiring shall be PVC insulated to BS6231 and of the appropriate voltage grade.
-Wiring for electronic or other special devices or where excessive heat may be present, shall be suitable for such temperature and for the proper functioning of the equipment.
+- In general, all wiring shall be PVC insulated to BS6231 and of the appropriate voltage grade.
+Wiring for electronic or other special devices or where excessive heat may be present shall be suitable for such temperature and for the proper functioning of the equipment.

 - Sufficient space shall be left above the terminal block to allow the proper making off of outgoing and incoming cables.

-- Cable gland plates shall be at least 3mm thick and galvanised or plated.
+- Cable gland plates shall be at least 3mm thick and galvanized or plated.
 The gland plate shall be bonded to the main earth bar with a copper earth strap.
 When cables enter the top of the board a cable gland plate shall be incorporated in the top of the switchboard.
-Spare entry holes in the top gland plates shall be provided with galvanised or plated blank covers.
+Spare entry holes in the top gland plates shall be provided with galvanized or plated blank covers.

 - Gland plates and cable support bars must be placed at suitable heights to allow for the bending radius of the cables concerned and making off of cables.
-Gland plates for single core cables shall be manufactured from non ferrous material of adequate strength.
+Gland plates for single-core cables shall be manufactured from nonferrous material of adequate strength.